-Let’s design mindful shopping experiences
+Let’s design sustainable online shopping experiences

-You know how e-commerce sites use pushy design to get the users to buy more, right?
+You know how e-commerce sites use pushy design to get users to buy more, right?
 Urgency, social proof, recommendations etc, etc.

 We seriously need to stop designing e-commerce like that.
 Excessive consumption is not only killing the planet but also puts people in debt.
 As responsible UX designers, we can’t be a part of this exploitative design practice.